johnschwenck/bp/README.md

                      id = 'id',
                      visit = 'Visit',
                      wake = 'wake')
-#> 2 values exceeded the DUL or DLL thresholds and were coerced to NA
+#> 2 values that exceeded the DUL or DLL thresholds were coerced to NA.
 ```

 **NOTE:** the `process_data` function is insensitive to capitalization